mzavoloka/configs/linux-setup.md

 ### Configure vim

 Download and place .vim and .vimrc to ~
-.vimrc may be modified specifically for different linux distros No modification required for making Debian files work in Ubuntu
+.vimrc may be modified specifically for different linux distros.
+No modification required for making Debian files work in Ubuntu

 Move everything out of the folder ~/.vim/bundle/ (Vundle will put all plugins there after you install it).